scotws/tinkasm/docs/MANUAL.md

 Currently, there are no system macros such as `.if`, `.then`, `.else` or loop constructs.
 These are to be added in a future version.

+## Mnemonics

+TinkAsm uses a different format for the actual MPU instructions, the Typist's Assembler Notation (TAN).

 ## Internals